androwis/androwis.github.com/_posts/2014-03-13-medical-school.md

 That is what it took for me to realize I needed to make the shift into medicine.
 I often found myself asking if I'm happy with how I spent my time in graduate school.
 I knew the answer was no, but I had no idea where that dissatisfaction came from because I was afraid of what I was going to find out.
+Turns out, the friction I was facing went deeper than the superficial arguments or misaligned priorities I experienced in graduate school and the professional sector.

 Leaving one career path for another is horrifying at first.
-But driven by the right reasons, those fears just don't exist.
-I encourage everyone to ask those really hard questions and identify their drives.
+But being driven by the right reasons, those fears just don’t exist.
+I encourage everyone to ask the really hard questions to identify their drives.
 The journey is hard but incredibly rewarding.
-You won't have any regrets.
+You won’t have any regrets.

-I know I'm so excited to have found my role in cancer genomics, and am looking forward to pursuing my career in medicine.
+I know I’m so excited to have found my role in cancer genomics, and am looking forward to pursuing my career in medicine next year!